carpentries/trainers/powers_responsibilities.md

 ### What responsibilities belong to the Core Team?
 * Leadership responsibilities, should the Trainers Leadership Committee fail to fulfill them
-* Process Instructor Trainer applications
+* Process Trainer applications
-* Process Open Instructor Training applications
+* Process Open Instructor Training and group sponsorship applications
-* Offer Instructor Training workshop seats to members and accepted Open applicants
+* Offer Instructor Training seats to members, accepted applicants, and sponsored groups
-* Process group scholarship Instructor Training applications
 * Recruit & schedule Trainers to host Teaching Demonstrations
-* Recruit & schedule Trainers to teach Instructor Training events & bonus modules
+* Recruit & schedule Trainers to teach Instructor Training events
-* Administer Instructor Training events and Bonus Modules
+* Administer Instructor Training events
 * Respond to inquiries and requests made by Trainers & Trainers Leadership Committee
 * Report and release data pursuant to Carpentries policies as well as local and global privacy regulations
+* Support the Trainers Leadership Committee in fulfilling essential responsibilities, taking action as needed to ensure that necessary work is accomplished